 A popular dish that can be found across the whole island is romazava, a stew made from beef, chicken or fish and vegetables, served with rice.
 Another speciality is ravitoto, which consists of pork and shredded cassava leaves.
 While Malagasy food is not normally hot, a chilli relish called sakay can be used to spice up a dish.

 Dessert is almost always a variety of exotic fruits sprinkled with sugar and flavoured with vanilla, which can be washed down with a glass of ranonapanga, an alcoholic drink made from burnt rice water.
-Local beers go by the name of THB (Three Horses Beer) and Gold and soft drinks such as Coca-Cola are widely available.
+Local beers go by the name of THB (Three Horses Beer) and Gold, soft drinks such as Coca-Cola are widely available.

 Safe eating while travelling in Madagascar